 We have entered into an underwriting agreement with the several underwriters listed in the table below.
-Roth Capital Partners, LLC is the representative of the underwriters.
+Roth Capital Partners, LLC and Taglich Brothers, Inc. are the representatives of the underwriters.
 We refer to the several underwriters listed in the table below as the "underwriters."
 Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to the underwriters, and the underwriters have agreed to purchase from us, shares of our common stock.
 Our common stock trades on the NYSE MKT under the symbol "AIRI."